neomatrix369/SalarySlipKata/README.md

 ================
 - Problem description: Salary slip generator for UK companies.

-  A typical salary slips contains employee details like employee id, employee name and their salary details like their gross salary, national insurance contributions , taxable income, tax-free allowance and taxes payable.
+  A typical salary slips contains employee details like employee id, employee name and their salary details like their gross salary, national insurance contributions , taxable income, tax-free allowance* and taxes payable.

   In the event there are earnings like overtime and bonuses or deductions like loans, these are accounted for in the respective aspects of the salary slip and have an impact on the gross salary, national insurance contributions, and taxes to be paid.

   Salary slips are generated each month for every employee.

   Note: the tables used for calculating the National Insurance contributions and Taxes are for the current year (April 2016/17).
-  Also note that when the Gross Salary exceeds £100,000, personal allows rules do not apply.
+  Also note that when the Gross Salary exceeds £100,000, personal allowance rules do not apply.
 Instead personal allowance decreases by a £1 for every £2 earned over £100,000.
 And this adjusted excess is taxed at the Higher rate tax.
   See [Examples: National Insurance contributions and Tax calculations](#examples-national-insurance-contributions-and-tax-calculations) for further information on the breakdown.

 ### Scenario: print a salary slip with employee details for an employee